 Shadows of Our Forgotten Ancestors — Sergei Parajanov‘s Ukrainian masterpiece – was adapted in 1964 by Ivan Chendei and Sergei Paradjanov from Mikhaylo Kotsyubinsky’s novel Tini zabutykh predkiv (1912) to celebrate the centennial of the author’s birth (1864 – 1913).

 Shadows Of Our Forgotten Ancestors was directed by Sergei Parajanov, lensed by Yuri Ilyenko and stars Ivan Mikolajchuk (Ivan) and Larisa Kadochnikova (Marichka) — two childhood friends who fall in love despite the hostilities between their families.
 In an accident Marichka drows.
 Ivan marries Palagna (played by Tatyana Bestayeva) but he can’t get over Marichka’s death who constantly appears to him.

-I once contacted the British Film Academy to confirm many published statements (including Ephrahim Katz’s legendary Film Encyclopedia) that Shadows of Forgotten Ancestors was a winner of the British Academy Award.
-They told the film had never won or been nominated.
+I once contacted the British Film Academy (BAFTA) to confirm many published statements (including Ephrahim Katz’s Film Encyclopedia) that Shadows of Our Forgotten Ancestors was a winner of the British Academy Award.
+They told me the film had never won or been nominated.
 I wonder who started the rumor.